Cocaine Sharks: What the Studies Mean

 The sharks were dissected and their muscle and liver tissues were tested using a process known as liquid chromatography-tandem mass spectrometry, an analytical system used to separate and detect specific chemical compounds within a sample.

 The study is reminiscent of the 2023 Discovery Channel documentary ‘Cocaine Sharks’, which explored if sharks off the coast of Florida had been affected by eating bales of drugs dumped into the water by smugglers.
 The documentary only showcased erratic behavior as a possible result of cocaine consumption, however, and no sharks were tested for the presence of the drug.
+The Environmental Pollution study did not show any evidence that the sharks were drugged, or behaving erratically.
+The study does not suggest altered aggression, unusual behavior, or anything that would change how divers should approach these animals.

 Concerns have also been raised that the drug may affect sharks’ eyesight, affecting their ability to hunt; and also contaminate the yolk of their eggs and inhibit reproduction.

-Although there is no definitive proof cocaine makes sharks more aggressive, given this is a well-known effect of cocaine in humans and other animals, the report’s authors noted this is a possibility requiring further study.
+Although there is no definitive proof cocaine makes sharks more aggressive, given this is a well-known effect of cocaine in humans and other animals, the Brazilian report’s authors noted this is a possibility requiring further study.

 Studies related to the presence of illicit narcotics in the water are limited, but increasingly show that drugs - both legal and illegal - are impacting marine life.
 A 2022 study by scientists from the University of Florida found a total of 58 different pharmaceuticals present in a sample of 93 fish, including blood pressure medications, antidepressants, antibiotics, pain relievers, antihistamines and opioids.